ringcentral/ringcentral-api-docs/docs/analytics/index.md

 !!! info "Please beware of the known discrepancies between Call Log and Analytics APIs"

-The Call Log API is suitable for hop-by-hop call analysis on individual call basis.
-The Analytics API is suitable for aggregate call analysis.
-The Analytics API also provides an easy way to filter out data by conditional logic such as filter calls on time spent in ringing, holds etc.
+The Call Log APIs are suitable for detailed analysis on individual call.
+The Analytics APIs are suitable for aggregate call analysis.
+Call log and analytics APIs are two different systems using different data sources (call log uses an older source), 100% match is unlikely however, we are working towards minimizing the gap during beta stages of Analytics APIs.